hodgesmr/mastodon_digest/README.md

 python run.py
 ```

+The Digest is written to a local temp file.

 A number of configuration flags are available to adjust the algorithm.
 You can see the command arguments by passing the `-h` flag:

 ```sh